Find Wildlife Sanctuaries in Boston

 A petite green space in Fenway, has greenery and a fountain that attract many bird species.

-A large park with fresh water ponds and wood areas home to birds, fish, ducks and geese.
+A sizable and historic park in Boston with fresh water ponds and wood areas home to birds, fish, ducks and geese.